 St. Olaf College along with our insurance provider, EIIA have selected AlertDriving’s web-based driver safety training program for our online driving program.
 This course is designed to help keep you safe behind the wheel.
 Should you decide to continue driving campus owned or leased vehicles at the end of the two years, and every two years following, you must either renew using the on-line renewal system or attend the on-campus driver safety course again.
-If you have any questions, please contact Anita Aase in the Treasurer’s Office (x3016) or David Leake in the office of Environmental Health and Safety (x3592).
+If you have any questions, please contact Anita Aase in the Office of the Vice President & Chief Financial Officer (x3016) or David Leake in the office of Environmental Health and Safety (x3592).

 College fleet vans may be reserved through the Buntrock Commons Office (x3017) for College purposes.
 Remember that you must be on the current “approved” driver list in order to reserve a college owned or leased vehicle.
 Long distance travelers should arrange car rental through on-line booking or by calling our preferred rental car vendor, Enterprise Rent-a-Car.
 Their local address is: 150 Water Street S, Northfield, and their phone number is (507) 664-9944.

 - The College recommends that travelers use economy or compact models when rental cars are necessary.
 Do not accept the Collision Damage Waiver (CDW) and Personal Accident insurance (PAI), since the College provides adequate insurance.
 The College will NOT reimburse additional insurance coverage.
 Contact the Office of the Vice President & Chief Financial Officer (x3016) to obtain a proof of insurance card prior to travel.